silkyclouds/NoiseBuster/README.md

 ## Important Notice

-**Note:** NoiseBuster is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC) License](https://creativecommons.org/licenses/by-nc/4.0/), which means it is free for non-commercial use only.
+**Note:** This project, NoiseBuster, created by Raphael Vael, is licensed under the [Creative Commons Attribution-NonCommercial (CC BY-NC) License](https://creativecommons.org/licenses/by-nc/4.0/), which means it is free for non-commercial use only.
 Commercial use requires explicit permission from the project owner.

 ## Discord Server